xionghuichen/mopo/toy_experiment/readme.md

 **Uncertainty**

 It is uncertain what state we will enter after executing *True* at *s0*.
-We construct all possible environments, i.e. three environment.
+We construct all possible environments, i.e. three environments.
-For example, at the first environment, agents can arrive *A* after executing *True* at *s0*.
+For example, at the first environment, agents will always arrive *A* after executing *True* at *s0*.

 ## Learn

 We try to learn an adaptable policy on the constructed environments.
 At the beginning of each trajectory, we randomly sample an environment from the environment set.
+Then, the agent will sample a trajectory from the environment.
 We optimize the policy to maximize the expected long term return for 100 iterations via PPO.

 ## Test